Distributed Inter-Strand Coupling Current Model for Finite Element Simulations of Rutherford Cables: Reference cable model

 The IS coupling current loss can be obtained by adding the resistive loss taking place in every adjacent and crossing resistor shown in Fig.~\ref{circuitModel}(c).

-Dynamics in individual strands (hysteresis, eddy, and IF coupling currents) are included in Section~\ref{sec_rohm_rohf_cable}.
-As a first step, the problem defined by Eq.~\eqref{eq_cable_stranded_linear} enables the analysis of the IS coupling current dynamics and is used as a reference for the \DISC\ model that are introduced in Section~\ref{sec_disc}.
+The problem defined by Eq.~\eqref{eq_cable_stranded_linear} enables to focus on the IS coupling current dynamics.
 As this model is linear, it can be solved in the frequency domain, using complex phasors for the physical fields under harmonic excitations.
 As an illustration, we show in Fig.~\ref{reference_currents_example} the strand and IS currents induced in a cable with properties given in Table~\ref{cable_parameters} (with $\rho_\text{coat} = 10^{-7}$~$\Omega$\,m) by a harmonic transverse magnetic field oscillating in two different directions.
-A magnetic field along $\ey$ mainly induces crossing IS coupling currents while a magnetic field along $\ex$ mainly induces adjacent IS coupling currents.
+A magnetic field along $\ey$ mainly induces crossing IS coupling currents, while a magnetic field along $\ex$ mainly induces adjacent IS coupling currents.